pyeventsourcing/eventsourcing/docs/topics/domain.rst

 one stubborn fact amongst the many which together determine the current state of an event-sourced application.

-Like the :func:`~eventsourcing.domain.MetaAggregate._create` method, the :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a required positional argument ``event_class``, which is the type of aggregate event object to be triggered.
+The :func:`~eventsourcing.domain.Aggregate.trigger_event` method has a required positional argument ``event_class``, which is the type of aggregate event object to be triggered.
 It uses the ``id`` attribute of the aggregate as the ``originator_id`` of the new domain event.
-It uses the current aggregate ``version`` to create the next version number (by adding ``1``) and uses this value as the ``originator_version`` of the new aggregate event.
-It calls :func:`datetime.now` to create the ``timestamp`` value of the new domain event, a timezone-aware Python :class:`~datetime.datetime` object
+The ``originator_version`` of the new aggregate event is calculated by adding ``1`` to the current aggregate ``version``.
+It calls :func:`~eventsourcing.domain.DomainEvent.create_timestamp` on the event class to create a timezone-aware Python :class:`~datetime.datetime` object that is used as the ``timestamp`` value of the domain event object.

 The :class:`~eventsourcing.domain.Aggregate` class has a nested :class:`~eventsourcing.domain.Aggregate.Event` class.
 It is defined as a subclass of the :class:`~eventsourcing.domain.AggregateEvent` discussed above in the section on :ref:`Aggregate events <Aggregate events>`.
-The :class:`~eventsourcing.domain.Aggregate.Event` class can be used as a base class to define the particular aggregate event classes needed by in your domain model.
+The :class:`~eventsourcing.domain.Aggregate.Event` class can be used as a base class to define the subsequent aggregate event classes needed by in your domain model.
 For example, see the ``TrickAdded`` class in the :ref:`Simple example <Aggregate simple example>` below.
-Aggregate event classes are usually named using past participles to describe what was decided by the command method, such as "Done", "Updated", "Closed"... names that are meaningful in your domain, expressing and helping to constitute your project's ubiquitous language.
+As mentioned above, aggregate event classes are normally named using past participles.
+The class name describes what was decided by the command method, such as "Done", "Updated", "Closed", names that are meaningful in your domain, expressing and helping to constitute your project's ubiquitous language.

 The :func:`~eventsourcing.domain.Aggregate.trigger_event` method also accepts arbitrary keyword-only arguments, which will be used to construct the aggregate event object.
 As with the